madcato/BenderButler/README.md

 Using [git-hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to execute some script processing.
 This processing executes the `.bender.yml` file into your project base directory.
 Each time a `git push` is made into the server, the bender yml process is invocated.

+### Requirements

+* ansible

 ### Configuration

 1. Open a `ssh` session to the server where the git bare repository is located.
+2. Create a building directory cloning the repo into it.
-2. Navigate where the git repository base directory is located.
+3. Navigate where the git repository base directory is located.
-3. Execute `$ bender ci init`.
+4. Execute `$ bender ci init <build_dir>`.

 In order to remove the CI processing, execute `$ bender ci remove`.

+When the bare repo is updated, an ansible command is executed that launch `bender yml` into the building directory.